 The output could be monitored on loudspeakers and allowed you to record onto two records, but the synthesizer was limited by its input method – it was controlled by information punched onto a roll of paper tape and was impossible to play spontaneously.

 One of the first synthesizers that would be recognised as such by modern musicians was created in 1964 after Bob Moog met Herbert Deutsch, and the former was inspired to create a voltage-controlled oscillator and amplifier module with a keyboard – but it wasn’t until 1967 that Mr Moog called his diverse modular system a ‘synthesizer’.

 These voltage-controlled oscillators were first popularised by Wendy Carlos, a physics and music graduate who met Moog at an audio-engineering conference where he was exhibiting.

-Carlos recounts the fateful meeting on her website: “Bob looked tired but friendly, and we chatted briefly, traded phone numbers and addresses.
-It didn’t take long to establish a budding friendship.
+Carlos recounts the fateful meeting on her website: “Bob looked tired but friendly, and we chatted briefly traded phone numbers and addresses.
+As you can imagine it didn’t take long to establish a budding friendship.

-“It was a perfect fit: he was a creative engineer who spoke music: I was a musician who spoke science.
-It felt like a meeting of simpatico minds, like he were my older brother, perhaps.”
+“It was a perfect fit: he was a creative engineer who spoke music: I was a musician who spoke science and it felt like a meeting of simpatico minds, like he were my older brother, perhaps.”